microsoft/service-fabric-yarp/README.md

-The label `DangerousAcceptAnyServerCertificate=true` disables chain and hostname validation on backend calls. **Do not ship this to production** — it silently accepts any certificate the backend presents.
+The label `DangerousAcceptAnyServerCertificate=true` disables chain and hostname validation on backend calls. **Do not ship this to production.** It silently accepts any certificate the backend presents.

 **Backend mTLS.** SFYarp does not currently support attaching a